-This guide represents the combined knowledge and experience of the entire WWB Global Team in New York, including staff and consultants.
+This guide represents the combined knowledge and experience of the entire Women's World Banking Global Team in New York, including staff and consultants.
 The authors would specifically like to acknowledge the contributions of Inez Murray, Celina Kawas, Janiece Greene, Alan Vainrub, Ricardo Leon, Anjali Banthia, Saiful Islam, and Mariama Ashcroft.
-A special acknowledgement is necessary for the contributions of Anna Gincherman, who launched and guided all of WWB's work in youth savings.
-The authors would also like to acknowledge Julie Slama, Karen Miller, and the Communications team at WWB for transforming our words and concepts into this finished publication.
+A special acknowledgement is necessary for the contributions of Anna Gincherman, who launched and guided all of Women's World Banking's work in youth savings.
+The authors would also like to acknowledge Julie Slama, Karen Miller, and the Communications team at Women's World Banking for transforming our words and concepts into this finished publication.

-Most of WWB's experience in youth savings to date, as well as this publication, has been funded by the Nike Foundation.
-Their leadership has helped to create a new awareness and focus in the microfinance industry on both the challenges girls face and the significant opportunities they present as savers.

-The guide is based on the work WWB has done to support financial institutions in developing countries who serve low-income and otherwise vulnerable populations.
+The Nike Foundation funded Women's World Banking's initial work in youth savings, including this publication, which has spurred Women's World Banking's continued work in this area.
+The Nike Foundation's leadership has helped to create a new awareness and focus in the microfinance industry on both the challenges girls face and the significant opportunities they present as savers.
+The guide is based on the work Women's World Banking has done to support financial institutions in developing countries who serve low-income and otherwise vulnerable populations.
 Without the vision, hard work and perseverance of the staff of those institutions, there would be nothing to write.
 The authors would like to specifically thank the following individuals for their dedication to serving youth and their openness to sharing what they have learned:

-- Banco Adopem: Mercedes Canalda de Beras-Goico, Eva Carvajal de Toribio, Cecilia Ramon, Julissa Camasta, Laura Trueba, Jose-Luis Gonzalez - Adopem NGO: Claribel Diaz and Laura Mendez - XacBank: Bold Magvan, Munhsaihan Jargalsaihan, Oyuntsetseg Chuluunbat, Arlsanbaatar Natsagdorj, Densmaa Togtoh, Munhtsetseg Batmunh - Mongolian Education Alliance: Enhtuya Natsagdorj, Baasanjav Jamsran, Oyunjargal Gombosuren - Equal Step Center: Ariuntungalag Tsend - Kenya Women's Finance Trust: Mwangi Githaiga, Waweru Gichimu, Christine Mwea, Juliana Wanjiru - PEACE MFI S.CO: Tezera Kebede, Teshome Tadesse, Ejigu Erena - Hatton National Bank: Chandula Abeywickrema, Supun Dias, Oshala Bandara
+- Banco ADOPEM: Mercedes Canalda de Beras-Goico, Eva Carvajal de Toribio, Cecilia Ramen, Julissa Camasta, Laura Trueba, Jose-Luis Gonzalez - ADOPEM NGO: Claribel Diaz and Laura Mendez - XacBank: Bold Magvan, Munhsaihan Jargalsaihan, Oyuntsetseg Chuluunbat, Arlsanbaatar Natsagdorj, Densmaa Togtoh, Munhtsetseg Batmunh - Mongolian Education Alliance: Enhtuya Natsagdorj, Baasanjav Jamsran, Oyunjargal Gombosuren - Equal Step Center: Ariuntungalag Tsend - Kenya Women Microfinance Bank: Mwangi Githaiga, Waweru Gichimu, Christine Mwea, Juliana Wanjiru - PEACE MFI S.CO: Tezera Kebede, Teshome Tadesse, Ejigu Erena - Hatton National Bank: Chandula Abeywickrema, Supun Dias, Oshala Bandara